-He was trying to think his way out of thinking too much.
+He was trying to think himself out of thinking too much.
 He didn’t succeed.

 “I don’t really know what the interior of anybody else is like – I often feel very fragmented, and as if I have a symphony of different voices, and voice overs, and factoids, going on all the time, and digressions on digressions…” David Foster Wallace

 David Foster Wallace was always Meta-thinking – thinking about thinking.
 He could be insightful, and engaging, and interesting, but get lost in recursions and riddles of semantics, and in puzzles of grammar.